boniph/bonif/content/publication/glover-2016-ey/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Research Ideas and Outcomes"
+publication: "*Research Ideas and Outcomes*"
 publication_short: ""

 abstract: "Recent years have seen a rapid increase in survey and sampling expeditions to the Clarion-Clipperton Zone (CCZ) abyssal plain, a vast area of the central Pacific that is currently being actively explored for deep-sea minerals (ISA, 2016).
 Critical to the development of evidence-based environmental policy in the CCZ are data on the biogeography and connectivity of species at a CCZ-regional level.<br>